This Easy Cauliflower & Lentil Curry is the perfect meat-free, midweek family feast. Delicious, filling & fuss-free it is packed with veggie goodness.

 Easy Cauliflower and Lentil Curry Serving Suggestions

-This veggie and lentil curry or dhal would be perfect as a part of an Indian food banquet but on this particular occasion I served it with some brown rice and delicious flat breads (recipe coming soon).
-My Easy Indian Spiced Basmati Rice would make this feast even more special and my yeast-free Easy Naan Bread would be perfect for mopping your plate clean!
+This veggie and lentil curry or dhal would be perfect as a part of an Indian food banquet but on this particular occasion I served it with some brown rice and my no yeast Easy Flatbreads.

 How to make Easy Cauliflower & Lentil Curry Step-By-Step